-Here is How to Turn on/off Untrusted Font Blocking in Windows 10 –
+Here is How to Turn on/off Untrusted Font Blocking in Windows 11 or 10 –

 1] Use Group Policy